MohamedAdelHsn/Spark_Big-data/README.md

 system is also more efficient than MapReduce for complex applications running on disk. for more details, go to [spark docs](https://spark.apache.org/docs/latest/)
 ## setup Apache Spark in linux Ubuntu
-spark is built to run in scala (JVM language) so at the first you must install JDK and Scala in your machine 1- Update the package index by in your terminal typing:
+spark is built to run in scala (JVM language) so at the first you must install JDK and Scala in your machine\n 1- Update the package index by in your terminal typing:

 ```